AnatoleSerial/anatoleserial.github.io/src/lancer/garage/factions.md

 **EXAMPLE:** What kind of adversaries can the PCs encounter in Planet Wanka?
 Let's see.
 - *OOMPA REBELS*: A group of FACTORY natives who seek to institute democracy by deposing Mr. Wanka.
 They are a covert operation to avoid Wanka's extensive surveillance network.
 - *WANKA CORPS*: William W. Wanka VI's currently overextending his ambitions towards ruling the entire planet.
-He has no qualms with and even prefers direct combat.
+This group exemplifies "show of force".
 - *VERUCA GLOOP*: A HORUS cell investigating a potential Metavault, or a similar paracausal phenomenon.
 They fund their operation by selling technology (their own, or stolen from other big corpros) to both the rebel Oompas and the Wanka Corps.

 ## Creating a Mech Faction

 We now know, in general, what these factions are.
 Now we'll figure out what kind of Mechs they will have.
+For every choice, you must consider the kind of *identity* the Faction should have.

 1. Write down three *Narrative* Keywords that describe this Faction's mechs.
+  - Can be a multi-word keyword.
+But keep it simple, flavorful, memorable.
-2. For each ROLE, select a Class that best fits this Faction.
-Based on the keywords, choose a second class for some or all of the ROLES (With a third one class it feels right, but not more).
-A good idea is to choose classes that have different speeds and ranges within that ROLE.
+2. For each ROLE, select 1-3 Classes that best fits this Faction.
+  - Most ROLES should have 2, for a total of 10 classes on average.
+  - Tip: choose Classes that have different speeds and ranges within that ROLE.
+So you can have variety.
 3. Select one or two Classes for Grunts.
-You will be fielding these when you need mass-produced chaff or unimportant combats.
+  - For when you need emblematic chaff, or Narrative combats.
-4. (OPTIONAL) Select one or two preferred templates, besides Ultra, Elite and Veteran.
-You won't be deploying all the mechs with these templates, but use these if you want to up the ante on an encounter.
+4. (OPTIONAL) Select one or two preferred Templates, besides Grunts, Ultra, Elite and Veteran.
+  - Ultra, Elites and Veterans tend to be "upgrade" units, so reserve them for memorable adversaries.
+  - Use the preferred Templates when you want to up the ante or shake things up.
-5. (OPTIONAL) Select some optional features.
-You can either choose features in general, or for a specific class in the roster.
+5. (OPTIONAL) Select some optional Class/Template features.
+  - You can choose features in general (i.e. from Templates), or for specific classes.

 With this, you have an entire roster of potential mechs to deploy.

 **EXAMPLE:** Let's design the *WANKA CORPS*.
-1. Based on the narrative description of the Wanka Corps, I choose the "Grandiose", "Imposing", "Sweet" keywords.
+1. Based on the narrative description of the Wanka Corps, I chose the "Grandiose", "Imposing", "Sweet" keywords.
-2. Let's choose ROLE Classes:
+2. ROLE Classes:
-- STRIKER:
-- ARTILLERY:
+- ARTILLERY: Bombard (Only one class, here -- Wanka Corps prefers mid range)
-- CONTROLLER:
+- CONTROLLER: Hive, Hornet (Insert Bee Movie theme)
-- SUPPORT:
+- DEFENDER: Goliath (Big Scary Guy), Pyro (Gotta bake the enemies)
+- STRIKER: Assault (Simple is best), Engineer (Threatening)
+- SUPPORT: Scout (For the extra damage), Support (Adds more durability to front line)
-3. Grunt:
+3. Grunt: Bastion (For the impression)
+4. Templates: RPV, Commander
+5. Optionals: Deathcounter on the Grunt Bastions; Quick March or Military Discipline on Commanders; Orbital Strike or Expose Weakness on the Scouts; Electro-Nanite Cloud on the Hives; Arsenal on the Engineers.

+### Named NPCs

+Named NPCs are characters that represent a named threat / obstacle, so you will want to make them *memorable*.
+So, give them one of the upgrade Templates, at least, and optionals outside of the Faction'.
+Heck, break the mold even more, mix-and-match NPC optionals, own that shit.

+The most important part is to *signal* that guy in advance.
+Make it known the guy's *different*, yet integral to the Faction itself.

+**EXAMPLE**: For a hypothetical scenario, the players hear about one of the Wanka Corps's commanders that has been "testing the waters" so to speak, near a UNION camp.
+Thus, "Kayvl Teevee" is born, piloting an ELITE HIVE with ELECTRO-NANITE CLOUD, MOTILE SWARM and the Archer NPC's SUPRESS.

 ## Deploying a Faction OPFOR

-## Named NPCs
+So you got your Factions.
+The game starts, the player characters do their Lancing, and eventually they choose to resolve things in a way such that Mech-based violence is unavoidable.
+Time to deploy an OPFOR for the encounter!

+**Which NPC Classes?** Look at the encounter's Objectives, the state of the fiction, and the Faction's mech stats/capabilities.
+Do they require lots of movement or more static approaches?
+Direct confrontation or sneakier approaches?
+Which Control method will allow your OpFor to succeed?
+Then, following the guidance in the Lancer Corebook, choose 4-5 classes to deploy.

+**To Grunt or not to Grunt?** A good question.
+If it feels like a situation in which the Faction would throw cannon foder at a problem, either as a distraction or to overwhelm, go ahead.
+Otherwise, I would discourage Grunts in general, but every now and then you can just field them for the joy of it.

+**Named NPCs?** This one requires more forethought.
+Usually you'll want to deploy Named NPCs after building up some tension, from the second combat onwards.
+But if your players decide to go straight for the guy with the *reputation*, by all means, field a stronger, meaner guy.

+**Other considerations?** It really depends on the narrative.
+Do they have access to the mechs that enable the the previous questions' answers?
+Are the NPCs aware, prepared?
+Adjust the number and overall firepower of the NPCs based on the PCs actions.

 ## Extending Factions: Templates